mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 <details>
 <summary>Examples:</summary>

-- Submissions are allowed to use `CUDA` streams to schedule operations, e.g., transfering data between CPU and GPU, or among GPUs, while performing other computations.
+- Submissions **are allowed** to use `CUDA` streams to schedule operations, e.g., transferring data between CPU and GPU, or among GPUs, while performing other computations.
-- Submissions are not allowed to use `CUDA` streams or asynchronous operations (e.g., spawning additional threads) to perform additional computations that run during the [untimed evaluations](#evaluation-during-training).
+- Submissions **are not allowed** to use `CUDA` streams or asynchronous operations (e.g., spawning additional threads) to perform additional computations that run during the [untimed evaluations](#evaluation-during-training).
-- Submissions are not allowed to use faster GPU kernels than other submitters by writing their own, using `TVM`, or using a different version of `cuDNN`/`cuBLAS`.
+- Submissions **are not allowed** to use faster GPU kernels than other submitters by writing their own, using `TVM`, or using a different version of `cuDNN`/`cuBLAS`.
-- Submissions are not allowed to skip or reduce system or framework overhead, such as modifying `JAX` to skip internal steps like pytree flattening/unflattening.
+- Submissions **are not allowed** to skip or reduce system or framework overhead, such as modifying `JAX` to skip internal steps like pytree flattening/unflattening.
-- Submissions are not allowed to introduce new compiler optimizations, such as modifying `XLA` to perform more or less kernel fusion.
+- Submissions **are not allowed** to introduce new compiler optimizations, such as modifying `XLA` to perform more or less kernel fusion.

 </details>